After 26 months of vagabonding, I can now officially say that I am a Sydney resident! :: cue the gasps ::

 In addition to filling out the form itself, you’ll need to attach documentation including identification (passport and drivers license), proof of employment (either a letter of employment, or recent pay slips), and bank account statements.

 How I Did It: I applied (and got approved) for a two-bedroom flat in North Bondi with another girl.
 Both of us provided letters of employment stating our start date, hourly rate, and number of hours worked per week, signed by our employers.
-As a freelancer, I just provided one letter from my employer of 15 months providing my main source of income (part-time at around 20 hrs/wk) as well as a copy of a 1099 tax form from a US client I had last year to prove that I’d earned a sizable chunk of money on another freelance project.
+As a freelancer, I just provided one letter from my employer providing my main source of income (part-time at around 20 hrs/wk) as well as a copy of a 1099 tax form from a US client I had last year to prove that I’d earned a sizable chunk of money on another freelance project.
 My flatmate provided a letter from her full-time nannying job that she had just started.
 Both of us earn about the same amount per week, which is typically a bit less than what one would earn at a full-time salaried office job.
 Neither of us had proof of past tenancy in Australia, as both of us are from overseas.

 I also wrote a cover letter to explain my freelancing setup and the fact that I was waiting on permanent residency, both of which I hoped would make them perceive me as a more serious tenant.
 I explained why I had no proof of past tenancy in Australia, too.